walb-linux/walb-tools/doc/basic-backup.md

 `walbc.resize_storage()` and `walbc.resize_archive()`.

 ## Clear

 You can clear a volume at a server.
 All related data for the specified volume will be removed and the state of the volume will be `Clear`.
-You must call at all servers to delete data for volumes completely from your backup group.
+You must call the function at all the servers to delete data of volumes completely from your backup group.

 ```
 python> for s in [s0, p0, a0]:
 ...         walbc.clear_vol(s, 'vol0')
 ```

 ## Shutdown servers